kittykatattack/hero/README.md

       -- Flip the start opacity values for the previous and current page.
       -- This is what creates the fade in/out effect
-      , stylePreviousPage = UI.init [ Opacity 1.0 ]
+      , stylePreviousPage = Animation.style [ Animation.opacity 1.0 ]
-      , styleCurrentPage = UI.init [ Opacity 0.0 ]
+      , styleCurrentPage = Animation.style [ Animation.opacity 0.0 ]
   }
 ```

-The `FadeOutOldPage` and `FadeInNewPage` actions then run as effects.
+The `FadeOutOldPage` update action then runs.
 ```
 if newPageRequested then

--- Return a new model with the new page, perform a transition and update the -- infoBox
+  -- Return a new model with the new page, perform a transition and update -- the infoBox
-(
-  model''
-, Effects.batch
-    [ Effects.task <| Task.succeed FadeOutOldPage
-    , Effects.task <| Task.succeed FadeInNewPage
-    , Effects.task
-        <| Task.succeed (UpdateInfoBox (InfoBox.UpdateData storyLevel inventoryQuantities storyPhaseChapter))
-    ]
-)
+    update FadeOutOldPage model
 ```

+`FadeOutOldPage` runs `FadeInNewPage`, which in turn runs

-Those actions use `elm-html-animation` fade out the old page and fade in the new one.
+Those actions use `elm-style-animation` fade out the old page and fade in the new one.
 ```
     FadeOutOldPage ->
-        UI.animate
-          |> UI.duration (0.5 * second)
-          |> UI.props
+      let
+        model' =
+          { model
+            | stylePreviousPage =
+              Animation.interrupt
-              [ Opacity (UI.to 0.0)
+                  [ Animation.to
+                    [ Animation.opacity 0
                     ]
-          |> onOldPage model
+                  ]
+                  model.stylePreviousPage
+          }

+      in
+        update FadeInNewPage model'

     FadeInNewPage ->
-        UI.animate
-          |> UI.duration (0.5 * second)
-          |> UI.props
+      let
+        model' =
+          { model
+            | styleCurrentPage =
+              Animation.interrupt
-              [ Opacity (UI.to 1.0)
+                  [ Animation.to
+                    [ Animation.opacity 1
                     ]
-          |> onNewPage model

-    AnimateOldPage action ->
-      onOldPage model action

-    AnimateNewPage action ->
-      onNewPage model action

-onOldPage =
-  UI.forwardTo AnimateOldPage .stylePreviousPage (\w stylePreviousPage -> { w | stylePreviousPage = stylePreviousPage })

-onNewPage =
-  UI.forwardTo AnimateNewPage .styleCurrentPage (\w styleCurrentPage -> { w | styleCurrentPage = styleCurrentPage })
+                  ]
+                  model.styleCurrentPage
+          }

+      in
+        update (UpdatePage model'.pageMsg) model
 ```
 An unexpected benefit to this is that the old page is never updated by the model, which means its buttons are always non-functioning.
-That's great because it means the user can't ever click on a button while it's fading-out, and that protects against all kind of possible bugs.
+That's great because it means the user can't ever click on a button while it's fading-out, and that protects it against all kinds of possible bugs.

 ###Page.elm